 CAPE VERDE ISLANDS

 Day 1 We will leave London in the morning on a direct flight to Boa Vista.
 Arriving in the early afternoon we will catch an internal flight to Santiago, where we will check into our comfortable hotel for a three-night stay.
-If time permits, we will birdwatch locally and may see our first endemic bird, Iago Sparrow.
+If time permits, we will birdwatch locally and may see our first endemic bird, Cape Verde Sparrow.
 Three nights on Santiago.

 Day 4 Early in the morning we will return to the airport for our flight to Sao Nicolao via Sal, arriving at our guesthouse in time for lunch.
-Afterwards we will explore the island looking for Neglected Kestrel, a possible split from Common Kestrel, and have another chance to see Helmeted Guineafowl, which is quite common here.
+Afterwards we will explore the island looking for Neglected Kestrel, a possible split from Eurasian Kestrel, and have another chance to see Helmeted Guineafowl, which is quite common here.
 We will spend much of the afternoon birding around the harbour and nearby coastline, where we may see our first Brown Boobies and Cape Verde Shearwaters.
 In the evening we will visit a nearby site to look again for the endemic sub-species of Barn Owl.
 Two nights on Sao Nicolau.

 Day 6 After some early-morning birding around the harbour, we will head back to the airport for a flight to Sal.
 Although there are no speciality birds here, we will check a number of sites on the island, including the saltpans, for vagrant herons, waders and passerines.
 Overnight on Sal.